secondtruth/SocialNetworkBundle/README.md

 Installation is a quick 3 step process:

-1. Download FulgurioSocialNetworkBundle
+1. Download KibokoSocialNetworkBundle
 2. Configure the Autoloader
 3. Enable the Bundle
 4. Configure your application's security.yml
 5. Configure the FOSUserBundle
 6. Configure the bundle
-7. Import FulgurioSocialNetworkBundle routing
+7. Import KibokoSocialNetworkBundle routing
 8. Update your database schema

-### Step 1: Download FulgurioSocialNetworkBundle
+### Step 1: Download KibokoSocialNetworkBundle

-Ultimately, the FulgurioSocialNetworkBundle files should be downloaded to the `vendor/bundles/Fulgurio/SocialNetworkBundle` directory.
+Ultimately, the KibokoSocialNetworkBundle files should be downloaded to the `vendor/bundles/Kiboko/SocialNetworkBundle` directory.

 This can be done in several ways, depending on your preference.
 The first method is the standard Symfony2 method.